-When it comes to energy-efficient HVAC installation in Champaign, there’s good news for you this tax period.
+When it comes to energy-efficient HVAC installation in Champaign, there’s good news for your family this tax period.

 The Residential Energy Efficient Property Credit has been extended through 2020.
 This might qualify you for credits for energy-efficient home improvements, like new heating and cooling units, water heaters and heat pumps.

-To qualify for the credit, the residence is required to be the taxpayer’s main residence in the United States.
-The improvement should last for a minimum of five years, with the original use starting with the homeowner.
+To qualify for the credit, the house is required to be the taxpayer’s chief residence in the United States.
+The improvement should work for a minimum of five years, with the original use starting with the homeowner.

-What Types of Enhancements are Qualify for High-Efficiency Upgrades?
+What Kinds of Changes are Qualify for High-Efficiency Upgrades?

 - Advanced main air-circulating fans